Corporate accountability

 • But many of the companies in which he owns shares appear to be inactive, according to evidence reviewed by The Gecko Project.
 Activists argue the companies’ permits should be revoked.

-• One company that is currently active, a timber firm that appears to be owned by Prabowo’s political allies, is currently one of Indonesia’s leading deforesters.
+• One company that is currently active, a timber firm that appears to be owned by Prabowo’s political allies, has recently been logging rainforest in Borneo.

 • Nonprofits have called for more transparency on the business interests of members of Indonesia’s incoming government.